 - You don’t have the contact information of people to reach out to.
 Online organizing can help you with list building.
 For example, an engaging video posted on social media with SMS opt-in details can drive people to subscribe to your SMS list.

 - You don’t have enough volunteers.
 Digital platforms can supplement your volunteer recruitment.
-This, in turn, can provide you with people to take up canvassing efforts.
+This, in turn, can give you people to take up canvassing efforts.

 - To retarget people who have been contacted through other channels.
 It’s a good way to keep the cause and the campaign fresh in their mind.

-- Encourage peer to peer sharing: People are more likely to heed to an appeal made by a friend than an organization.
+- Encourage peer-to-peer sharing: People are more likely to respond to an appeal made by a friend than an organization.
 Therefore, get people to share your content on their profiles to maximize your reach.
 It’s as simple as adding a line that requests people to share, as in the example below.

 - Avoid using too many platforms: While it may seem counterintuitive, the challenge is that creating content for multiple platforms could take up a lot of time.
 Plus, it may also make it difficult to streamline the process of nurturing new supporters and gradually leading them to big appeals.